 Learning & Teaching ModesTen days of lecture, tutorials and practicals, with an average of 6-7 hours contact per day.

 The course is scheduled for 3 weeks, to allow time in the third week to complete the assessment tasks and prepare for, and sit, the 3 hour exam.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.This course consists of 2 weeks of intensive lecture / tutorial / practical sessions.
 In addition, a student enrolled in the course should expect an equivalent non-contact time for reading, revision and preparation of assessment items.

-Learning Activities SummaryThe course content will consider a range of biotechnologies relevant to the animal industries, including gene editing, stem cell therapies, vaccine technology, reproductive technologies, reproductive cloning, DNA technologies and bioinformatics.
-Challenges facing the various animal industries and the potential biotechnology solutions to these problems will be considered in lectures and tutorials.
+Learning Activities SummaryLectures will introduce a range of biotechnologies relevant to the animal industries, including gene editing, stem cell therapies, vaccine technology, reproductive technologies, somatic cell nuclear transfer, DNA technologies, protein technologies and bioinformatics.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: